3.1.1 Looked After Children Procedure

 Any uncertainty in this area must be negotiated by the responsible Team Manager at the earliest possible point.
 Please see the London Children's Safeguarding Board Procedures for guidance regarding attribution of responsibility and cross-boundary issues in general.

-Within the Initial Assessment it is important to evaluate the risks to which the child is subject in their present environment and the type of harm that is likely to arise from these.
-This is particularly important when the most appropriate course of action is to support the child in their present situation while undertaking a Core Assessment.
+Within the Brief Child and Family Assessment it is important to evaluate the risks to which the child is subject in their present environment and the type of harm that is likely to arise from these.
+This is particularly important when the most appropriate course of action is to support the child in their present situation while undertaking a Complex Child and Family Assessment.